spring-projects/sts4/vscode-extensions/boot-dev-pack/README.md

 ## Spring Initializr Java
 The [Spring Initializr Java Support](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-spring-initializr) extension provides support for generating quickstart Spring Boot Java projects with Spring Initiailizr API.

+## Spring Boot DashBoard
+The [Spring Boot Dashboard](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-spring-boot-dashboard) extension provides provides an explorer in the side bar where you can view all spring boot projects in your workspace in one place.
+You can also quickly start, stop or debug a project.